-The goal of this program is to give social work practitioners a better understanding of and promote effective assessment and intervention strategies for people who engage in self-injurious behavior.
-After studying the information presented here, you will be able to —
+The goal of this program is to give nurses, paramedics and EMTs, occupational therapists and social workers a better understanding of and promote effective assessment and intervention strategies for people who engage in self-injurious behavior.
+After studying the information presented here, you will be able to:

 Social workers participating in this course will receive 1.0 continuing education clock hour.